Victorine-amani/Hospital_management/README.md

 UI Framework:

 Contact
-If you have any questions or need assistance, please contact our development team at victorinenyagwala@gmail.com
+If you have any questions or need assistance, please contact me at victorinenyagwala@gmail.com